javier-iaa/MultiModes/README.md

 - stop: Stop criterion, FAP or SNR, SNR by default
 - min_snr: Minimum signal to noise ratio, 4 by default (Breger 1993)
 - max_fap: Maximum value of the False Alarm Probability, 0.01 by default (Balona et al. 2014)
-- tail_per: Minimum  frequency of the tail of the periodogram, 80 c/d by default (delta Scuti stars)
 - timecol: column for time
 - fluxcol: column for fluex
 - save_plot_per: save plots of periodogram every xx iterations (disabled with 0).